-In order to deliver the full potential of PM motors, Upwing Energy has developed a unique motor and hydraulic architecture for both the SCS and MDS.
+In order to deliver the full potential of Permanent Magnet (PM) Motors, Upwing Energy has developed a unique motor for the SCS.

-For the SCS, the complete motor section is hermetically sealed to isolate the motor from the outside environment.
-The motor operates in an inert gas at atmospheric pressure with large gaps, and therefore, does not generate significant friction losses even at 50,000rpm.
+The complete motor section of the SCS is hermetically sealed to isolate electrical components from gasses in the external environment.
+The motor operates in an inert gas at atmospheric pressure with large gaps, and therefore, does not generate significant friction losses even at a speed of 50,000 rpm.
 The torque is transferred from the motor to the compressor via a magnetic coupling.
 The heat, which is mostly generated in the stator component of the motor, is cooled through the flow of the gas over the surface of the sealed chamber.

-Combining all the unique features of PM motors along with Upwing’s system level integration ensures the most energy dense, compact and efficient hydraulic system that maximizes reliability, availability and retrievability of downhole rotating equipment.
+Combining all the unique features of PM motors along with Upwing's system level integration in the motors architecture maximizes reliability, availability and retrievability of downhole rotating equipment.